 The assessment will help establish the best place for you to have your clinical healthcare needs met.
 All options should be considered, and the outcome of the process will be explained to you, and your family and/or carer.

 What happens after discharge?

 Health and social care staff will start discharge planning on - or soon after - you're admitted.
 The planning process will help to make sure appropriate support is there in the community to help you when you leave hospital.

 The Scottish Government have a leaflet called Ready for Discharge?
 What happens next?
 (PDF, 271 KB).

 Moving to a care home

-If the assessment identifies that the your long-term care needs can only be met in a care home, social care staff will support the you, your family, carers or advocate to choose an appropriate care home, able to meet your assessed needs.
+If the assessment identifies that your long-term care needs can only be met in a care home, social care staff will support you, your family, carers or advocate to choose an appropriate care home, able to meet your assessed needs.

 The Scottish Government have a leaflet on Moving from hospital to a care home (PDF, 269 KB).